wiktornobis/wiktornobis/README.md

 I'm Wiktor from Warsaw, and i develop responsive websites and desktop applications.
 I am currently a student at the School of Economics majoring in e-business.
 I really enjoy learning languages and frameworks like React.
-Skills:  REACT / REACT ROUTER / JS / HTML / CSS / SASS / GIT / SCRUM
+Skills:  REACT / REACT ROUTER / REACT SCROLL REACT DEVICE DETEACT / HASHLINK / JS / HTML / CSS / SASS / GIT / SCRUM / API / FIREBASE

 I am open to new challenges and determined to gain experience.